mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/uninstall/index.md

 ### Manual uninstall

-If all else fails, one can simply manually perform the uninstall themselves.
+If all else fails, you can manually perform the uninstall yourself.
 To do this, perform the following steps:

 1. Delete the uninstalling scheduler from Marathon.
 2. Unregister the service from Mesos using its UUID as follows:

 ```shell
 dcos service --inactive | grep nifi